-Supportive and protective measures are available to the individual who experienced the behavior regardless of whether they choose to report the crime to a law enforcement agency or regardless of if they wish to file a formal complaint.
+Supportive and protective measures are available to the individual who experienced the behavior regardless of whether they report the crime to a law enforcement agency or wish to file a formal complaint.

 University offices will work cooperatively to assist the victim in implementing reasonable supportive and protective measures at the victim's request and to the extent of the victim's cooperation and consent.